sequitur/raconteur/README.md

   snippets.
 - Based on CommonJS principles (Using undum-commonjs), allowing all game code to be bundled using Browserify.

-## Planned Features

-- An advanced game template that sets up a complete development environment for authors: A build system (gulp), CSS preprocessing (Less), and dependency management (Browserify + npm).
+- An advanced game [template](http://github.com/sequitur/raconteur-scaffold/) that sets up a complete development environment for authors: A build system (gulp), CSS preprocessing (Less), and dependency management (Browserify + npm).

+## Planned features

 - A complete code refactoring of Undum and Raconteur itself with testability in mind, allowing the use of testing frameworks with Undum stories.

 ## Installation

-For now, clone this git repository.
-Then, from the root:

-    npm install

-You will find an useful Gulpfile.js in devel/, among other tools.
-Eventually, Raconteur will be distributed as a ready-to-use template so that you'll be able to download, install dependencies with `npm install`, and get hacking.
+Raconteur can be added as a dependency to a package.json file and installed from git.
+Or, you can use the [scaffold](http://github.com/sequitur/raconteur-scaffold).

+Raconteur itself doesn't contain any command-line tools or anything that needs to be installed globally.
+You just need `npm` and `gulp` to be working on your system.

 ## Code examples